A A

 As I’ve written this series of posts on the top sights and budget conscious things to do across the islands, I’ve tried to be mindful that most people have a week or less to explore each island.
 Since the Big Island is big indeed, I’m adding in these extras for you to see and do if you have time:

-• See Laupahoehoe Point where you will find a beautiful coastal scene that also carries some sadness with it.
+• See Laupahoehoe Point where you will find a beautiful, but sorrowful coastal scene.
 A tsunami in 1946 tragically killed twenty-four people here.
 Note that this point is not far from the Waipio Valley overlook in case you would like to combine the two.

 • Check out a Kona coffee farm.
+Greenwell Farm offers free tours and tastings.
 (Obviously, these farms are on the Kona side.)

 • Go to a macadamia nut factory.
 Some factories offer tours and free samples.
 You’ll also find macadamia coating variations that you won’t find on the Mainland.
 (The Mauna Loa farm in on the Hilo side and the Hamakua Factory is on the Kona side.)